ada-pooldata/cardano-azzurra/README.md

+## This community is opened to only italian speaking or italian based members

 ## Cardano Azzurra

 La prima comunita' italiana di Cardano Stake Pool Operators | The first Italian community of Cardano Stake Pool Operators